bitcoinops/bitcoinops.github.io/_topics/en/pooled-mining.md

   - title: "Stratum v2 extension for fee revenue sharing"
     url: /en/newsletters/2024/09/06/#stratum-v2-extension-for-fee-revenue-sharing

+  - title: "Bitcoin Core #30509 adds an -ipcbind option for use by an external Stratum v2 mining service"
+    url: /en/newsletters/2024/09/13/#bitcoin-core-30509

 ## Optional.
 Same format as "primary_sources" above
 #see_also:
 #  - title: